candrewlee14/data-viz-project/README.md

 ### Trade Flow

-* The Diverging Bar Chart breaks down the bilateral trade into 10 major product sectors and shows the sector-specific trade flow in a given year or a range of years.
+* The Diverging Bar Chart breaks down the bilateral trade into 10 major product sectors and shows sector-specific trade flow in a given year or a range of years.

 * You can sort the sectors by name, exports, imports or total trade in both ascending and decending order.

-* You can also display only specific sectors by clicking on their tabs.
+* You can filter and display specific sectors by clicking on their tabs.

 ![](static/images/diverging-bar-chart.jpg)